rizkyansharipr/Credit_card_customers_segmentation_system/README.md

 # Credit_card_customers_segmentation

-Hello everyone, this project about Credit_card_customers_segmentation using machine learning.<br />
+Hello everyone!
+This project is about credit card customer segmentation using machine learning <br />
-The dataset is Credit card customers.<br />
+The dataset consists of credit card customers <br />
-Iam using Python and some library to make this machine learning.<br />
+I'm using Python and a few libraries to create this machine-learning project.<br />